JohanssonCecce/JohanssonCecce/README.md

 - <h1>👋 Hi, I’m @JohanssonCecce </h1>
 - 👀 I’m interested in creating websites
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning HTML, CSS, JS, C# ans SQL
-- 💞️ I’m looking to collaborate on projects that can help me learn more as a future front end developer
+- 💞️ I’m looking to collaborate on projects that can help me learn more as a junior fullstack developer
 - 📫 Contact me on LinkedIn: https://www.linkedin.com/in/celinne-johansson-rodriguez/

 <!---